Uncover Insight into the How Behind Your Why

 There are primary DISC styles, but individuals often exhibit a blend of styles.
 The number of combinations can be quite extensive, reflecting the complexity of human behavior.
 Bill Bonnstetter, the founder of Target Training International was the first to computerise DISC in 1984.
 Our version of DISC Success Insights comes with 384 possible permutations of the natural and 384 possible permutations of the adapted styles giving you millions of possible combinations – each unique to the individual being assessed.

-Dos and Don’ts of DISC.
+Dos and Don’ts of using DISC.

 Do use DISC to understand and appreciate differences.
 Don’t use it to label or pigeonhole people (Stereotyping).